Caldarie/flutter_tflite_audio/README.md

 ```

 5. For a rough guide on the parameters

-  * numThreads
-Higher threads will reduce inferenceTime.
+  * numThreads -  Higher threads will reduce inferenceTime.
 However, cpu usage will be higher.

-  * sampleRate
+  * numOfInferences - determines the number of inferences per recording.
+Will also lengthen recording time as well.

-determines the number of samples per second
+  * sampleRate - determines the number of samples per second

-  * recordingLength
-determines the max length of the recording buffer.
+  * recordingLength - determines the max length of the recording buffer.
 If the value is not below or equal to your tensor input, it will crash.

-  * var bufferSize
-Make sure this value is equal or below your recording length.
+  * bufferSize - Make sure this value is equal or below your recording length.
 A very high value may not allow the recording enough time to capture your voice.
-A lower value will give more time, but it'll be more cpu intensive
-Remember that this value varies depending on your device.
+A lower value will give more time, but it'll be more cpu intensive Remember that this value varies depending on your device.